Hidden-black/Hidden-black/README.md

 ## About Me
 - Hi I am HiddenBlack
 - I develop In Python
-- Learning How to create Websites ANd js
+- Learning How to create Websites And js

 ## My **PUBLIC** repos-